 - Watershed planning best practices

-- Tracking progress in watersheds with 9-element WBPs
+- Tracking progress in watersheds with 9-element watershed based plans

-Forums also provide the opportunity for organizational updates about priorities, efforts, or focus areas by partners working in NPS mitigation as well as for forum stakeholders to share ideas and mine expertise from colleagues across organizational boundaries.
+The forum also provides the opportunity for organizational presentations and updates about priorities, efforts or focus areas by partners working in NPS mitigation.
+Forum stakeholders also have the opportunity to share ideas and mine expertise from colleagues across organizational boundaries.